~

 Troll bulls, the older ones, often allow the five or six hairs on their chins to go uncut until they die.
 I’ll admit I don’t think it’s becomin’.

 I nicked myself twice.
-Had to shuffle through every drawer to find that sep—somethin’ stick to stop the bleedin’.
+Had to shuffle through every drawer to find that sep—something stick to stop the bleedin’.

 I put on a fresh shirt.
 Why stop there?
 I changed into crisp khakis.
 No. Didn’t look right for the Range.
 Summer maybe.
 Not fall.
 Changed the dress shirt for a flannel and opted for jeans.
 Slipped on my favorite leather vest and headed for the door, but my phone rang.
 I hate that.
 Text me, people!

 Oh.
-But I can’t tell my ma that.
+But I can’t tell my mama that.

-“And how’s yar pa’s advice settlin’ in yar head?” she asked.
+“And how’s yar papa’s advice settlin’ in yar head?” she asked.

 “How ’bout a hey back, first?”

-“Don’t go correctin’ yar ma,” she said.
+“Don’t go correctin’ yar mama,” she said.
 “I’ll smack ya.
-Ya goin’ to the inn for lunch?”
+Ya going to the Inn for lunch?”

 Why would she ask me that?
 She’s speakin’ Trollish, as though I might not understand her Standish.
 Most folk consider her a bit odd.
 “Ya never have wondered where I’m gonna eat before.”